OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 When you :ref:`DHCP_server_UEFI_configuration` the client computer will download the PXE_ bootloader_ image ``BOOTX64.EFI``.
-This image is executed in the client computer's UEFI_ capable NIC_ adapter.
-The image ``BOOTX64.EFI`` will subsequently download another image ``grubx64.efi`` from the TFTP_ server.
+This image is executed in the client computer's UEFI_ capable NIC_ adapter, and it will subsequently download another image ``grubx64.efi`` from the TFTP_ server.

-The ``grubx64.efi`` will now attempt to download GRUB2_ configuration files in order using the following rules, where the appended value corresponds to a value on the client machine::
+The ``grubx64.efi`` image will now attempt to download GRUB2_ configuration files in order using the following rules, where the appended value corresponds to a value on the client machine::

   (FWPATH)/grub.cfg-(UUID OF NIC)